Banner Photo

 Staff will call Triple Zero “000” immediately if:

-• if the person is having an asthma attack and a reliever is not available
+• the student is having an asthma attack and a reliever is not available

 Training for staff